 Processing tomatoes are grown, southwest of Kerang and further north around Kangaroo Lake.
+It is the first organic crop of field processing tomatoes grown in Australia.
+Kilter produce around 70 000 tones of tomatoes which is about 1/3 of the process volume in Australia.
 Sub surface irrigation on raised beds has increased production yields for growing processing tomatoes with crops producing around 100 tonnes per ha.
 The fruit is machine harvested in the summer months and placed into large steel bins for transportation to the Kagome factory in Echuca for processing.

 For more information on Kilter Rural's tomato harvest click here.